kr-yashwant/WebCrawler/README.md

 Output Specifics:
 ----------------
-The file used to flush the data here is crawlLog.dat
+The file used to flush the data here is taken from user input

 All events related to the Project are being logged in WebCrawler.log